Curtiss P40-B Tomahawk

 The Curtis P-40 was the first fighter flown in

-action against the Japanese forces in Burnna before the
+action against the Japanese forces in Burma before the

-15th P.G.) was one of the aircraft which managed to take off
+15th P.G.) were some of the aircraft which managed to take off

 from Bellows Field during the attack on Pearl Harbor on